 - Your guesting privileges are limited; Maple Leaf Club members with a North America Plus membership aren’t allowed any guests, while those with a Maple Leaf Club Worldwide membership are allowed one guest

-For some people this could be a good option, as a North America Plus membership costs 495 CAD (~383 USD) per year, while a Worldwide membership costs 665 CAD (~514 USD) per year.
+A North America Plus membership costs 495 CAD (~349 USD) per year, while a Worldwide membership costs 665 CAD (~469 USD) per year.
+The catch is that these memberships have been suspended for some time, so people can’t actually currently buy them.

 Buy a United Club pass

 You can buy a United Club pass for $59 per person.
-These passes are valid for one person each, and are only valid for entry at one location.
+These passes are valid for one person each, and are only valid for entry to United Clubs in one city.

-Unlike American Admirals Club day passes, you can’t use these to enter multiple lounges (including in multiple cities) the same day.
+Unlike American Admirals Club day passes, you can’t use these to enter lounges at multiple airports the same day.
 Children under two may accompany someone accessing a United Club with a pass at no additional cost.

 You can buy a United Club pass directly at the lounge, though there may sometimes be capacity controls on these.
 Alternatively, you can buy a United Club pass through the United app.